 How Common Is Self-Defense with Firearms?

 According to the Pew Research Center, 48 percent of gun owners say they own a gun for protection.
 Depending on the people asked, some say they have used their guns in self-defense, while others say they have never used their guns.
 Recent data from Harvard University shows that the majority of gun owners rarely use their guns for self-defense.
 Between 2007 and 2011, data shows that only 0.9 percent of gun owners defended themselves from harm with their guns.

 Researchers state that the exact number of gun owners who use their guns for self-defense is difficult to prove because most people who commit crimes and get shot in the process don’t go to the hospital for treatment.
 Criminals wounded by a gun used in self-defense have no incentive to go to a hospital emergency room, because medical professionals are obligated to report gunshot wounds to the police.
 There are no hospital records of injuries and no records of gunshot victims because most instances of self-defense gun use never get reported to the police.

 Although Minnesota and other states have “duty to retreat” and “stand your ground” laws that relate to gun use in self-defense, there are legalities that may play a role in these gunshot cases.
-For instance, if a person uses a gun for self-defense outside of his/her home, illegal possession of a firearm may impact the outcome of the shooting.
+For instance, if a person uses a gun for self-defense outside of his or her home, illegal possession of a firearm may impact the outcome of the shooting.
 Most states require permits to legally carry a gun.
-If a person does not have a carry permit and shoots someone, even if self-defense, he/she could face aggravated assault charges.
-Understanding specific state laws related to justifiable homicide by use of a firearm can protect a person from being charged with a crime.
+If a person does not have a carry permit and shoots someone, even if in self-defense, he or she could face aggravated assault charges.
+Understanding specific state laws related to justifiable homicide or the different degrees of murder can protect a person from being charged with a crime.
 Gun owners in all states should know and understand state laws related to self-defense.